fg24davies/battles_challenge/README.md

 I want to see Player 2's Hit Points
 ```

-- [ ] Write a feature test for the User Story above
+- [x] Write a feature test for the User Story above
-- [ ] Pass this test with minimal implementation.
+- [x] Pass this test with minimal implementation.
+        - minimal implementation referred to that you only needed to add some content (e.g. a string in paragraph element)
+        - I started using buttons that clicked and had pop ups but those won't pass a have_content test
+        - also wondered about buttons that act as links to URLS but without submiting anything- do you need to use a form only with a submit button
+        and would that still be a POST?

+# 22.